efortuna/semgrep-docs/docs/contributing/contributing.md

 Semgrep is LGPL-licensed and contributions are welcome.

-To start contributing, first please make sure you read and agree with the [Contributor Covenant Code of Conduct](https://github.com/returntocorp/semgrep/blob/develop/CODE_OF_CONDUCT.md).
+To start contributing, make sure you read and agree with the [Contributor Covenant Code of Conduct](https://github.com/returntocorp/semgrep/blob/develop/CODE_OF_CONDUCT.md).
 Then check out a few ways you can get involved:

 - [File an issue](https://github.com/returntocorp/semgrep/issues/new/choose)